josephalan42/CTFs-Infosec-Witeups/README.md

 ## Contributing

 We encourage contributions from the community to enrich the repository.
-If you have your own write-ups or improvements to existing ones, follow these steps:
+If you have your write-ups or improvements to existing ones, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.